awsdocs/amazon-ecs-developer-guide/doc_source/ecs-modifying-longer-id-settings.md

 1. Choose **Update**\.

-1. To increase or descrease the number of tasks that you can run in the awsvpc network mode for each EC2 instance, under **AWSVPC Trunking**, select **AWSVPC Trunking**\.
+1. To increase or decrease the number of tasks that you can run in the awsvpc network mode for each EC2 instance, under **AWSVPC Trunking**, select **AWSVPC Trunking**\.

 1. To use or stop using CloudWatch Container Insights by default for clusters, under **CloudWatch Container Insights**, select or clear **CloudWatch Container Insights**\.